Neanderthal: Skull

 The Neanderthal skull has a flat and broad skullcap, rounded supraorbital torus (the buldge that forms the brow ridges), larger, wide orbits (eye sockets), a broad nose, mid-facial prognathism (the face projects far from the base of the skull), an "en bombe" (bomb-like) skull shape when viewed from the back, a fossa (depression) on the back of the skull below the level of the inion (suprainiac fossa), and an occipital bun (bony projection) at the back of the skull.
 Like those of other archaic humans, their jaws lack a true chin.

-The Neanderthal braincase averages 1,640 cm3 for males and 1,460 cm3 for females, which is significantly larger than the averages for all living populations.
+The Neanderthal braincase averages 1,640 cm3 for males and 1,460 cm3 for females, which is significantly larger than the averages for all 147 homonids studied.
 The largest Neanderthal brain, Amud 1, was calculated to be 1,736 cm3, one of the largest ever recorded in humans.
 Neanderthal brain organisation differs in areas related to cognition and language, which may be implicated in the comparative simplicity of Neanderthal behaviour to Cro-Magnons in the archaeological record.

 Neanderthals had large and wide noses, probably an adaptation to warm greater quantities of cold air to fuel their assumed heightened metabolism and activity levels.
 A large nose does not necessarily equate to a better sense of smell, and neurologically, because the olfactory bulbs are smaller, Neanderthals may have had a poorer sense of smell and olfactory memory than modern humans.

 The cheek bones are strong, the incisors are large and shovel-shaped, the molars have a swollen tooth pulp (taurodontism), and there is a gap behind the molars (retromolar space).
 These dental traits are usually interpreted as a response to habitual heavy loading of the front teeth, either to process mechanically challenging or attritive foods, or because Neanderthals regularly used the mouth as a third hand.